OneGeology/documentation/docs/providingdata/server_setup/mapserver.rst

 Configuring the exemplar services
 """""""""""""""""""""""""""""""""

-Obtain the OneGeology template application in the 20Mbytes approx. sized 1G\_WMS-exemplar-data-MS6-update.zip file from the `BGS FTP website <ftp://ftp.bgs.ac.uk/pubload/OneGeology/>`_.
+Obtain the OneGeology template application in the 20Mbytes approx. sized 1G\_WMS-exemplar-data-MS6-update.zip file from the `BGS Resources website <https://resources.bgs.ac.uk/OneGeology/>`_.

-If you are using a web browser clicking on this URL may take you directly to it without requesting a password.
-If you prefer to use the older DOS prompt style FTP user interface then as normal with such anonymous ftp services enter anonymous if prompted for a userid and type your email address as the password to allow the FTP manager to monitor who is using the service.

 Unzip the OneGeology template application to the same drive and directory level as the MS4W location resulting from the MapServer installation e.g. if you installed MS4W on C:\\MS4W then point the unzip extract to C:.
 It should create a number of files inside the *ms4w* directory.
 The main part of the two example applications are inside a BGS\_Bedrock\_and\_Superficial\_Geology directory (for the shapefile based example) and BGS\_Bedrock\_Raster\_Map directory (for the image file based example) which will be created inside ms4w\\apps\\cookbookExemplars.